 The Past Adventures:

 - In 2002, I started e-nnova media with two friends (Seun Olajide and Abimbola Fashua of blessed memory).
-We focused on delivering high quality web design services, value added services (mainly SMS-based services), flash animations, CD productions and even graphic works.
+We focused on delivering high quality web design services, value added services (mainly SMS-based services), flash animations, CD productions and even graphic designs.
 Our clients were individuals, private and government institutions.
 Some of our clients were multi-nationals and government universities.
 I still believe this company would have gone ahead to deliver great services if Bimbo is still alive.
 I have vowed to revisit this dream one day.

 Failed Attempts At Startups: